Menu

 Fact #2

 Peru contains one of the highest populations of Latter-day Saints worldwide.
-At the time of the temple’s announcement, around 500,000 members of the Church lived in Peru.
+At the time of the temple’s announcement in 2016, around 500,000 members of the Church lived in Peru.
+When the temple was dedicated in January 2024, the country had more than 630,000 Latter-day Saints.

 Fact #3

 The city of Lima organized the first stake in all of Bolivia, Colombia, Ecuador, Peru and Venezuela.
-When the Los Olivos temple was announced, Lima had more than 40 stakes organized alone in that city.
+When the Los Olivos temple was dedicated, Lima had 48 of the country's 112 stakes.

 Fact #4